bigmistqke/arbeiter/README.md

   },
 }));

 // all functions are converted into async functions
-// and are accessible in `arbeiter.methods`
-arbeiter.methods.increment().then(
-  value => value // 1
+// and are accessible in `methods` methods.increment().then( value => value // 1
 );
 ```